All posts by Therapro

 The Feifer Assessment of Writing (FAW) goes beyond standard handwriting measures to help practitioners truly understand the factors contributing to handwriting difficulty.
 The FAW allows practitioners to answer the “why”!
 By understanding the factors contributing to handwriting difficulty, practitioners are better equipped to develop treatment plans that are efficient and that adequately address the underlying cause of difficulty.

-What’s Measured?
+Feifer Assessment of Writing: What’s Measured?

-The FAW is comprised of ten subtests (and two additional, optional, subtests) designed to identify and differentiate amongst the three subtypes of dysgraphia.
+The FAW is comprised of ten subtests (and two additional, optional, subtests) designed to identify and differentiate among the three subtypes of dysgraphia.
 The subsets are: (*indicates subtest used in the Feifer Assessment of Writing Screening Form (FAW-SF))

 • Alphabet Tracing Fluency*